julianchurchill/text-adventure/README.md

   * DONE On create RecordableItemDecorator is created with an ActionHistory
   * DONE On create RecordableItemDecorator is passed to the ItemActionFactory in createNewGameModel()
   * DONE [TEST] Implement RecordableItemDecorator, wraps item in new RecordableItem object
   * A RecordableItem implements Item interface.
+    * DONE [TEST] It delegates all calls to the target Item.
-It takes the Item to delegate to in the constructor along with the ActionHistory.
-When changes are made to the Item it uses the ActionHistory to record the details.
+    * [TEST] It records all changes made to the Item in the ActionHistory.
   * On create RecordableModelDecorator is created with an ActionHistory
   * On create RecordableModelDecorator is passed to the ItemActionFactory in createNewGameModel()
   * [TEST] Implement RecordableModelDecorator, wraps model in new RecordableModel created with ActionHistory object